 Please ensure you are on time for appointments, patients who arrive late will not be seen.

-GP appointments can no longer be booked online.
-Online bookable appointments include Physician Associates, minor illness, pharmacist medication reviews, smear tests, physiotherapist, and blood tests.
-Patients who feel they need to see a GP will need to phone at 8am.
+GP, Physician Associate and minor illness appointments can no longer be booked online.
+Online bookable appointments include pharmacist medication reviews, smear tests, physiotherapist, and blood tests.
+Patients who feel they need to see a GP/Physician Associate/Minor Illness clinician will need to phone at 8am.
 This is to ensure that the GP appointments are reserved for the patients that need them the most.
 If your clinical query can be managed by a Paramedic , Physician Associate or Pharmacist rather than a GP, you will be offered an appointment with one of those professionals.
 This will allow GPs to deal with the more complex medical complaints.